Who we are

 How we can help

-My Care North Tyneside also includes the SIGN North Tyneside Directory, where you can find out about support, groups and activities that are happening across North Tyneside.
+My Care also includes links to Living Well North Tyneside where you can find out about health and wellbeing support, groups, services and activities that are happening across North Tyneside.

 If you feel that you may need support from Adult Social Care, you can contact: